 Fundamentals of Federal Income Taxation

 Before joining the faculty in 1990, Brown practiced tax law with the firm of Shaw, Pittman, Potts and Trowbridge in Washington, D.C.
-Prior to that, he taught as an acting assistant professor at the New York University School of Law's Graduate Tax Program.
+Previously, he was an acting assistant professor at the New York University School of Law's Graduate Tax Program.